 This means you can take a Level 1 BTEC First independently alongside GCSEs, or work towards them both in the same subject area.

-How to apply for a BTEC qualification
+How do I apply for a BTEC?

 The website of the further education college you wish to apply to will either have a paper application form for you to download and fill out, or you may be able to apply for the course directly online.